grafana/grafana/docs/sources/panels/query-a-data-source/about-queries.md

 Use you a query editor to write a query.
 Each data source has its own query editor that we have customized to include the features and capabilities of the data source.
 Grafana supports up to 26 queries per panel.

 > Important!
 You must be familiar with the query language of the data source.
+For more information about data sources, refer to [Data sources](../../../datasources/).

 ## Query editors